Super Mario Maker 2: Gameplay

 Like its predecessor, Super Mario Maker 2 is a side-scrolling platform game in which players create their own courses using assets from across the Super Mario series and publish them onto the internet for others to play.
 Players can choose from a selection of prior Super Mario games to base their courses' visual style and gameplay on, including Super Mario Bros., Super Mario Bros.
 3, Super Mario World, New Super Mario Bros.
 U, and the newly introduced Super Mario 3D World theme, which has been retooled to 2.5D to fit with the game's platforming style.
 Gameplay mechanics and enemy behaviors can vary between the styles, with some elements being limited to specific styles.

 The sequel adds various assets and tools, including assets and a course theme based on Super Mario 3D World.
 This theme is especially different from the four others, with many features and gameplay mechanics unique to it.
-Due to the difference from this style to the others, the course has to be reset in order to switch to this style.
+Due to the difference from this style to the others, it is labeled as an "extra" game style and the course has to be reset in order to switch to this style.
 This sequel also brings along the new vertical course feature giving creators the ability to raise the vertical height limit.
 It also introduces local and online multiplayer modes including co-op course creation, where up to two players can locally create stages together at the same time; as well as allowing up to four online players to complete user-made courses, cooperatively or competitively.
 (Note: At launch, online play was only possible with random players.
 A post-launch update was made available on October 1 and added the ability to play courses with friends.)

 The game also features a World Maker mode, where players create their own overworld maps, creating the equivalent of their own Super Mario game, called a Super World.
 The world style is locked as Super Mario World, but the courses themselves can be any style.
 Up to six Super Worlds can be saved but only one can be uploaded.
 One world can have up to five levels, including a castle, and a single Super World can have up to eight separate worlds.
 A world can also feature Toad houses, where the player plays minigames for extra lives, and Warp Pipes to get around the world quickly.

 Super Mario Maker 2 also features a new single player campaign known as Story Mode.
-The story follows Mario, Toadette, and several other Toads helping to rebuild Princess Peach's Castle, which had accidentally been reset by Undodog, a non-playable character.
+The story follows Mario, Toadette, and several other Toads helping to rebuild Princess Peach's castle, which had accidentally been reset by Undodog, a non-playable character.
 Players must traverse through over 100 Nintendo-created courses in order to collect enough coins to rebuild the castle.
 Non-player characters also offer players extra tasks and jobs throughout the mode.

 A Nintendo Switch Online subscription is required in order to access any online functionality in the game, including accessing player-created levels.